Chiagoziemchidera/Customer-Segmentation-Using-KMeans-Clustering/README.md

 ![features EDA non-outlier](https://github.com/user-attachments/assets/f19b10d9-2d01-4569-b2ce-e8b7d4695330)

-These distributions represent the non-outlier dataset and is typical in RFM (Recency, Frequency, Monetary) analysis, where customer behaviors are often right-skewed because a small portion of customers contribute to the majority of revenue, while most customers engage less frequently.
+These distributions represent the non-outlier dataset and are typical in RFM (Recency, Frequency, Monetary) analysis, where customer behaviors are often right-skewed because a small portion of customers contribute to the majority of revenue, while most customers engage less frequently.

 ---